Threats to Janna with this build

 And if you started Ancient Coin, Nomad's Medallion is your core item and you get it right after Sightstone like you would Frostfang.
 It gives you more regen and some more gold.

 After getting Sightstone and your upgraded gold item, you should invest some gold into getting boots.
-My preferred choice are Boots of Swiftness because they synergise so well with your passives and they are very cheap.
-Ionian boots of Lucidity are also a good option.
+My preferred choice are Boots of Mobility because they synergise so well with your passives and they are very cheap.
+Ionian boots of Lucidity are also a great option.

 At this point you need to pick items carefully.
 You mustn't be selfish with your buys, because that won't help you win the game.
 Buy items for your team.
 If you need MR, for example, you should opt for Locket of the Iron Solari instead of buying an item that helps only you.
 If your team is winning and you've won your lane, you can focus on building AP, thus making your shields, heal and CC stronger.